Folia-Inquisitors/FakePlayer/README.md

 >
 > - Config option - fake join and leave  messages ( where you could set a range of how many fake players will leave and join within a configurable time period )
 >
-> - Config option - ( be able to turn off and on  ) fake dynamic death messages of people fake dying ( with a configurable time period of how often these messages occur ) ( death messages be randomized )
+> - Config option - ( be able to turn off and on  ) fake dynamic death messages of people fake dying ( with a configurable time period of how often these messages occur ) ( death messages based on real rates )
 >
-> - Config option - ( be able to turn off and on ) fake dynamic achievement message  ( with a configurable time rate of how often it occurs ) ( achievement message low to high if that’s not available randomize  )
+> - Config option - ( be able to turn off and on ) fake dynamic achievement message  ( with a configurable time rate of how often it occurs ) ( achievement message based on real rates  )
 >
 > - SQL and Velocity support.
 >